Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: A combination theorem for the Farrell--Jones conjecture

 \begin{lemma} Let $(G,\calf)$ be a sporadic free product of groups and let $\Phi \in \Aut(G,\calf)$.
 If for each $[A]\in \calf$, the group $A_\Phi$ is in $\FJCX$, then $G \rtimes_\Phi \ZZ$ is in $\FJCX$. \end{lemma}

-\begin{proof} Let $T_\calf$ be the Bass-Serre tree associated with $\calf$ and let $T_c$ be its tree of cylinders relative to the commensurability relation.
+\begin{proof} Let $T_\calf$ be the Bass--Serre tree associated with $\calf$ and let $T_c$ be its tree of cylinders relative to the commensurability relation.
 We want to apply Theorem~\ref{Thm:FJCacylindrical} to the action of $G\rtimes_\Phi \ZZ$ on $T_c$.
 This action is acylindrical by Lemma~\ref{Lem:Actiontreecylacylindrical}.
 Thus, it suffices to prove that every vertex stabiliser belongs to $\FJCX$.

 Recall that we have a bipartition of $VT_c=V_0T_c \coprod V_1V_c$, where vertices in $V_0T_c$ correspond to vertices of $T_\calf$ and vertices in $V_1T_c$ correspond to cylinders of $T_c$.

 If $v \in V_0T_c$, then its stabiliser is isomorphic to $A_\Phi$.
 In that case, the stabiliser of $v$ belongs to $\FJCX$ by hypothesis.